 Where I came from

 Thinking about where I came from and where I am now in my life, I am very thankful of the career i have had.
-Being Jamaican born then immigrating to Boston Massachusetts at the age of 2 years old, I would never have thought I would have grown up to represent my birth country of Jamaica at the hight level.
+Being Jamaican born then immigrating to Boston Massachusetts at the age of 2 years old, I would never have thought I would have grown up to represent my birth country of Jamaica at the Senior National Team level and travel the world playing in multiple countries from 5 clubs in Major League Soccer to the Chinese Super League, Sweden and the Korean K-League.